Making a new tradition, Oratory students rose to the challenge of delivering their final speeches online.

 - Professional Coach Liza A. Talusan, Ph.D.

-The educator and speaker — who works with schools on equity and inclusion issues — is holding a three-part series for Brooks employees on October 1, October 15 and October 29.
-Talusan will address why race matters and how to have conversations that move DEI work forward; dismantling problematic biases; and leadership/change management.
+The educator and speaker — who works with schools on equity and inclusion issues — held a three-part series for Brooks employees on October 1, October 15 and October 29.
+Talusan addressed why race matters and how to have conversations that move DEI work forward; dismantling problematic biases; and leadership/change management.
 She has also worked with Brooks on implicit-bias training, held for all Brooks department chairs and faculty members directly involved in the hiring process.

 After fall games were cancelled, Brooks got creative and decided to offer a whole new lineup of fun things to do, and sports to play, almost every day.